 1. Initial Price Comparison

-Mild steel in general is more affordable than stainless steel, with prices ranging from $0.50 to $0.75 per pound, while stainless steel prices range between $2.50 and $4.50 per pound.
+Mild steel is generally more affordable than stainless steel, with prices ranging from $0.50 to $0.75 per pound, while stainless steel prices range between $2.50 and $4.50 per pound.

 2. Costs Over Time